 There are loads of great travelling apps you can download.
 Trip Advisor is a tried and tested app that gives you a good place to start preparing some of the bars and restaurants you want to visit whilst away.
 Get an idea of a few good places to visit before you go so you don’t waste money paying for a terrible meal.

-Google translate is another one that oculd get you out of a jam!
+Google translate is another one that could get you out of a jam.
 It can be useful if you’re lost, if you’re trying to agree on a price, or ask for a certain meal or drink.
 It also can be an easy fun way to break the ice.

 6. Look at what your money will get you

-If you just want to get ‘away’ and are not fussy about a specific destination – look at where your currency will get you the best value for money.
-Sometimes, even if you might have to shell out a bit more for a flight, say to Vietnam for example, it could very easily 'even out' because whilst you’re there it’s so cheap to live.
-It’s worth costing up things that you don’t even think about, such as transfers to the airport, local taxi prices, how much a beer will cost you etc. because all these little costs are where your cash goes.
+If you just want to "get away" and are not fussy about a specific destination – look at where your currency will get you the best value for money.
+Sometimes, even if you might have to shell out a bit more for a flight, say to Vietnam for example, it could very easily even out whilst you’re there as it’s so cheap to live.
+It’s worth pricing up things that you don’t even think about, such as transfers to the airport, local taxi prices, how much a meal will cost you etc.

 7. Timing is everything